AdityaKumar-2501/AI-chatbot/README.md

 https://ai-chatbot-smoky.vercel.app/

-This is an AI-chatbot like chatgpt which answers the question you ask to it
+This is an AI-chatbot like chatgpt which answers the question you ask it